vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - Custom BFPPs can be created by implementing BeanFactoryPostProcessor interface

 ####Instatiating beans
-- Spring creates beans eagerly by default, unless declared as @Lazy (or lazy-init in xml)
+- Spring creates beans eagerly by default unless declared as @Lazy (or lazy-init in XML)
 - Beans are created in right order to satisfy dependencies
 - After a bean is instantiated, it may be post-processed (similar to bean definitions)
 - One kind of post-processors are Initializers - @PostConstruct/init-method